A36 road: Route

 Originally, the A36 continued to Avonmouth, beyond Bristol, but this section was renumbered to the A4.

 Within Bath the A36 acts as a ring road on the southern side of the river, from the junction with the A4 at Newbridge to the west of the city.
 From here traffic can continue to Bristol on the A4 or to Wells and Weston-super-Mare via the A39 and A368 roads.
 Another link to the A4 on the eastern side at Cleveland Bridge, which provides a route to the M4 motorway via the A46, is highly congested.
+Plans for a direct link road connecting the A36 with the A46 have been under consideration for a number of years.

 The A36 leaves Bath in an easterly direction towards Bathampton, then turns south to follow the Avon through its steep-sided valley, climbing out of the valley beyond Limpley Stoke.
 The road passes near a number of towns and a city, including Frome, Warminster, Wilton and Salisbury in Wiltshire, and Totton in Hampshire, on the western outskirts of Southampton, where it meets the M27 motorway and the A35.